perevalovds/ofxKuTextGui/README.md

-# ofxKuTextGui
-It's openFrameworks addon for creating a minimalistic GUI controlled by keyboard.
+# ofxKuTextGui - openFrameworks addon for creating textual GUI controlled by keyboard

 It supports integer, float and string values (string are read-only).